iamnoah/writeCapture/README.md

 # Hacks #

+## proxyGetElementById - DOM manipulation mixed with `document.write`##

+Amazingly enough, some scripts will mix DOM manipulation methods like `element.appendChild` and `document.write`.
+In situations like these, there isn't a lot writeCapture can do, however there is a hack that may help some of your scripts:

+     writeCapture.proxyGetElementById = true;
+     // or for the jQuery plugin:
+     jQuery.writeCapture.proxyGetElementById = true;

+Enabling the hack will proxy `document.getElementById` and return a temporary element if no element with that id exists.
+Once the script's HTML has been written, the contents of the temporary element are appended to the real element.
+Obviously it would be easy to construct a script that still failed with this hack enabled however, it will help in some cases.

 ## fixUrls - URLs with encoded ampersands ##

 A common hack used for browser compatibility goes something like this: